lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_01.md

 Write an AVS format mesh file for viewing the mesh.
 This file can be rendered in certain scientific 3D visualization applications such as Paraview.

-Viewing this mesh you should see something similar to the image at the top of the page.
+Viewing this mesh, you should see something like the image at the top of the page.
-By default, paraview will color the mesh by imt values which are all equal to 1.
+By default, Paraview will color the mesh by imt values which are all equal to 1.

 View the mesh using the node attribute itp to see the boundary nodes.
 The outside nodes will have value of 10 and internal nodes will have value 0.
 Note when viewing a mesh colored by a node, the colors will "bleed" from one node to the next.
 Views colored by cell or element will be more distinct.